ogame-tbot/TBot/README.md

   * /ghostsleep - Wait for fleets to come back, ghost fleet for the specified amount of hours, then go to sleep and wake up at return\n, let bot chose mission type.
 Format: /ghostsleep 4
   * /ghost - Ghost fleet for the specified amount of hours\n, let bot chose mission type.
 Format: /ghost 4
   * /ghostto - Ghost for the specified amount of hours on the specified mission.
 Format: /ghostto 4 Harvest
+  * /ghostmoons - Ghost all you moons' flteets for the 'specified amount of hours on the specified mission.
+Format: /ghostmoons 4 Harvest
   * /switch - Switch current celestial resources and fleets to its planet or moon at the specified speed.
 Format: /switch 5
   * /deploy - Deploy to celestial with full ships and resources.
 Format: /delpoy 3:41:9 moon/planet 10
   * /jumpgate - jumpgate to moon with full ships [full], or keeps needed cargo amount for resources [auto].
 Format: /jumpgate 2:41:9 auto/full